ampache/ampache.org-api/content/api-advanced-search.md

 You can pass multiple rules as well as joins to create in depth search results

 Rules must be sent in groups of 3 using an int (starting from 1) to designate which rules are combined.
-Use operator ('and'|'or') to choose whether to join or separate each rule when searching.
+Use operator ('and', 'or') to choose whether to join or separate each rule when searching.

 * Rule arrays must contain the following:
   * rule name (e.g. rule_1['title'], rule_2['album'])